Braised Italian Chicken Thighs

 5. Reduce the heat to medium and sauté the onion and garlic in the rendered chicken fat.
 Once the onion is caramelized, add the tomato paste, rosemary, and red wine.
 Stir to combine and let simmer for a few minutes (just enough to cook off some of the alcohol).

-6. Add the crushed tomatoes and chicken stock, and return the browned chicken thighs.
-Cover the dutch oven with its lid and place in the oven.
-Let it cook for two hours.
+6. Add the crushed tomatoes and chicken stock and return the browned chicken thighs.
+Cover the Dutch oven with its lid and place in the oven.
+Cook for 2 hours.

-7. After two hours, remove the pot from the oven.
+7. After 2 hours, remove the pot from the oven.
 Place it on a burner, and remove the chicken to a plate.

 9. Top the chicken with the reduced sauce or return the chicken to the pot to serve.